-Canon 1Ds Mark III versus Fujifilm X-T10
+Canon 1Ds Mark III vs Fujifilm X-T10

-The Canon EOS-1Ds Mark III and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in August 2007 and May 2015.
+The Canon EOS-1Ds Mark III and the Fujifilm X-T10 are two digital cameras that were officially introduced, respectively, in August 2007 and May 2015.
 The 1Ds Mark III is a DSLR, while the X-T10 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds Mark III) and an APS-C (X-T10) sensor.
-The Canon has a resolution of 21 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 21 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is considerably smaller (59 percent) than the Canon 1Ds Mark III.
 Moreover, the X-T10 is substantially lighter (72 percent) than the 1Ds Mark III.
 It is worth mentioning in this context that the 1Ds Mark III is splash and dust resistant, while the X-T10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1Ds Mark III) and the Fujinon X Lens Catalog (X-T10).
 Mirrorless cameras, such as the X-T10, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.